London Metal Exchange cuts deal with banks to propel gold futures

 The sources gave few details of the arrangement.
 However, one at a different bank backing the contracts said: "Do we have incentives for it to work?
 Yes."

-The LME, which is owned by Hong Kong Exchanges and Clearing Ltd (0388.HK), hopes the arrangement will give its contracts enough business to take off from June 5 despite doubts among many brokers and gold producers.
+The LME, which is owned by Hong Kong Exchanges and Clearing Ltd, hopes the arrangement will give its contracts enough business to take off from June 5 despite doubts among many brokers and gold producers.

-It also wants to shoulder aside U.S. exchanges CME Group (CME.O) and ICE (ICE.N) which launched London gold contracts last month, although they have yet to attract any business.
+It also wants to shoulder aside U.S. exchanges CME Group and ICE which launched London gold contracts last month, although they have yet to attract any business.

-The LME's partners from the banking sector are Goldman Sachs (GS.N), ICBC Standard Bank (601398.SS), Morgan Stanley (MS.N), Natixis (CNAT.PA) and Societe Generale (SOGN.PA).
+The LME's partners from the banking sector are Goldman Sachs , ICBC Standard Bank, Morgan Stanley, Natixis and Societe Generale.
 They have founded a company called EOS Precious Metals along with commodity trader OSTC and The World Gold Council, an industry market development body.

 Together they have invested several million dollars in designing and building the spot, futures and options contracts and formed EOS to receive their share of revenues.

 The LME and EOS have also offered the deal to all other market participants.
-However, London's two largest gold traders - HSBC (HSBA.L) and JPMorgan (JPM.N) - are missing from the consortium, as is ScotiaMocatta (BNS.TO), another big bullion dealer.
+However, London's two largest gold traders - HSBC and JPMorgan - are missing from the consortium, as is ScotiaMocatta, another big bullion dealer.

 Robin Martin, head of market infrastructure at the World Gold Council, said EOS shareholders would not get any preferential treatment in terms of fees paid to use the new LME contracts.